fermyon/spin/docs/content/developing.md

 url = "https://github.com/fermyon/spin/blob/main/docs/content/developing.md"
 ---

 The Spin CLI offers a few commands to simplify developing applications.
+The Spn CLI enables you to run commands on your terminal - when you have the Spin CLI in your project, you can run commands from your terminal when you have the Spin CLI in your project.

 ## Building Spin applications